-The Debtor and the Committee are providing this Disclosure Statement pursuant to Section 1125 of the United States Bankruptcy Code, 11 U.S.C. §101 et seq. (the "Bankruptcy Code").
+The Debtor and the Committee are providing this Disclosure Statement pursuant to Section 11.25 of the United States Bankruptcy Code, 11 U.S.C. §101 et seq. (the "Bankruptcy Code").
 A disclosure statement is intended to provide creditors with information of a kind, and sufficient detail, as far as is reasonably practicable in light of the nature and history of the Debtor and the condition of the Debtor's books and records, that would enable a typical creditor or holder of claims or interests to make an informed judgment about whether to vote to accept or reject the Plan.
-A copy of the proposed Plan is attached hereto as Exhibit "A".
-This Disclosure Statement has been approved by the Bankruptcy Court as to form only before its distribution to creditors.
+This Disclosure Statement has been approved by the Bankruptcy Court as to form only before i distribution to creditors.
 The Bankruptcy Court's approval as to form, however, does not constitute its approval of the Plan on the merits.